5dpo/5dpo_localization_odom/README.md

 - Wheeled odometry (differential and three-wheeled omnidirectional steering geometries)
 - Wheeled odometry (tricycle steering geometry)
+- Limit the maximum angular speed of the wheels and scale the velocities
 - Fusion of wheels and inertial odometry data

 ## ROS